thebespokepixel/trucolor/README.md

 ![Named Colors Examples](http://markgriffiths.github.io/projects/trucolor/named.png)

 - __Special formatters__
 The following keywords modify the meaning or destination of the color, or provide enhanced foramtting.
-They only work when used with the command switches that actually output SGR codes, namely: --message, --swatch, --in and --out.
-When used with the default command or with the --rgb switch, they have no effect and the value of the base color (plus any processing) will be output.
+They only work when used with the command switches that actually output SGR codes, namely: `--message`, `--swatch`, `--in` and `--out`.
+When used with the default command or with the `--rgb` switch, they have no effect and the value of the base color (plus any processing) will be output.

 	__background__: Set the background color, rather than the foreground.

 	__normal__: Set the color to the default foreground and background.

 	__reset__: Sets colors and special formatting back to the default.

 	__bold__: Set the font to bold.

 	__italic__: Set the font to italic.

 	__underline__: Set underline.

 	__faint__: Set the colour to 50% opacity.

 	__invert__: Invert the foreground and background.

 	__blink__: Annoying as a note in Comic Sans, attached to a dancing, purple dinosaur with a talking paperclip.

-	All of the above formatters need the correct code to end the range, either provided by using the --out switch, using the 'reset' keyword, or simply use the --message option to automatically set the end range SGR code.
-Using 'normal' alone won't fully clear the formatting.
+	All of the above formatters need the correct code to end the range, either provided by using the `--out` switch, using the `reset` keyword, or simply use the `--message` option to automatically set the end range SGR code.
+Using `normal` alone won't fully clear the formatting.

 ![Formatters Examples](http://markgriffiths.github.io/projects/trucolor/formatters.png)